-To stabilize the value of such computational methods for the broader research community, JAX is now evaluating multiple commercial genomics cloud service providers (CSPs) to work with to address scale and interface issues (Seven Bridges Genomics and IBM).
-As part of this, JAX is now recruiting an additional 12 full time employees for platform evaluation and piloting.
-These activities are proceeding independently of this U01 proposal JAX’s express goal is to choose a platform that will allow scientists without dedicated HPC training to analyze their datasets through a well-supported graphical interface for both local and cloud analysis methods.
+To stabilize the value of such computational methods for the broader research community, JAX is now evaluating multiple commercial genomics cloud service providers (CSPs) to work with to address scale and interface issues (see letters: Seven Bridges Genomics and IBM).
+As part of this, JAX is now recruiting an additional 1–2 full time employees for platform evaluation and piloting.
+These activities are proceeding independently of this U01 proposal.
+JAX’s express goal is to choose a platform that will allow scientists without dedicated HPC training to analyze their datasets through a well-supported graphical interface for both local and cloud analysis methods.
 This goal parallels that of the U01, namely to ensure methods developed at the data center will be stably and easily usable by the general research community.

 Add Validation using known sites and de-novo targeted assembly methods [XXX – expand]

-Expected results. a comprehensive catalog of validated complex SVs from healthy and diseased individualsfunctional interpretation and association studies. esults from this aim will also help answer questions about complex SV formation and populationlevel associations of SVs across multiple studies iASV pipeline available as a community resource
+Expected results.
+These studies will yield a comprehensive catalog of validated complex SVs from healthy and diseased individuals that lay the foundation for subsequent functional interpretation and association studies (see Aims 2,3).
+Results from this aim will also help answer questions about complex SV formation and population-level associations of SVs across multiple studies, thereby adding important dimension and value to the datasets being generated by the GSP.
+Furthermore, by making the iASV pipeline available as a community resource, we expect this work will help to propel future studies in genome-level SV analysis.
+These outcomes would not be possible without the depth and range of expertise resident within the JAX CSVA and thus position the proposed Center as a valuable contributor to the overall goals of the GSP.
+We envision the CSVA, as a hub for understanding functional impact of genetic variation, would grow into a integral component of the GSP and similar future NIH endeavours into disease biology.

 Pitfalls and alternative approaches.
-A major is the lack of knowledge about the patient cohorts and /endelian diseases being studied as part of the GSP.
-We also do not have knowledge about what kind of phenotype data is being collected for these patients and what orthogonal data (genomic or proteomic) that shall also be available for the same patient cohorts.Crossprogram objectives: he JAX iASV approach will allow us to integrate samples from across the various centers of the GSP into a single meta-analysis of across thousands of genomes.
-This allows for biological interpretation across the width of the GSP and answer questions about population structure and their impact on phenotype. xtensive calibration and optimization of the various tools that are part of the iASV as well as the tight integration with cloudbased computing, will help define the metrics for comprehensive study of in future largescale consortium efforts.
+A major challenge for this study is the lack of knowledge about the size and diversity of patient cohorts and details of common/mendelian diseases being studied as part of the GSP.
+We also do not have knowledge about what kind of phenotype data is being collected for these patients and what orthogonal data (genomic or proteomic) that shall also be available for the same patient cohorts.
+In order to overcome these challenges, we shall (A) leverage the extensive experience of the assembled team to handle complex datasets (see Prelim data section), (B) make the proposed SV discovery pipeline (iASV) robust to handle diverse and complex datasets thereby suitable equipped to handle any type of data generated by the GSP.

+Cross-program objectives: Our studies in this Aim would allow the JAX CSVA to make critical contributions to several cross program objectives.
+The JAX iASV approach will allow us to integrate samples from across the various centers of the GSP into a single meta-analysis of SV across thousands of genomes.
+This allows for biological interpretation across the width of the GSP and will enable investigators to answer questions about population structure and their impact on phenotype.
+Thus, the JAX CSVA will contribute to cross-program objectives by integrating data from across centers in a disease agnostic manner.
+Furthermore extensive calibration and optimization of the various tools that are part of the iASV, as well as the tight integration with cloud-based computing, will also help define the methodology and metrics for comprehensive study of SVs in future large-scale consortium efforts.

 Specific Aim 2.
-Develop tools to analyze the functional impact of .
+Develop tools to analyze the functional impact of structural variants.